Josh Walker (baseball): Toronto Blue Jays

 On December 20, 2024, Walker signed a one–year, $760,000 contract with the Toronto Blue Jays.
 He was optioned to the Triple-A Buffalo Bisons to begin the 2025 season.
 In three appearances for Toronto, Walker recorded a 7.20 ERA with eight strikeouts over five innings of work.
 On May 25, 2025, Walker was designated for assignment following the promotion of Ali Sánchez.

 Philadelphia Phillies

 On May 29, 2025, Walker was traded to the Philadelphia Phillies in exchange for cash considerations.
 In 23 appearances for the Triple-A Lehigh Valley IronPigs, he logged a 2–1 record and 4.50 ERA with 22 strikeouts over 26 innings of work.
 On August 19, Walker was designated for assignment by the Phillies.

 Baltimore Orioles

 On August 21, 2025, Walker was claimed off waivers by the Baltimore Orioles.
 In six appearances for the Triple-A Norfolk Tides, he recorded a 2.70 ERA with seven strikeouts across 6 2/3 innings pitched.
 Walker was designated for assignment by the Orioles on November 6.

-Atlanta Braves

 On November 13, 2025, Walker was claimed off waivers by the Atlanta Braves.
+He was designated for assignment by the Braves on December 5.
+On December 10, Walker was claimed back off waivers by the Orioles.
+He was designated for assignment following the acquisition of Shane Baz on December 19.
+Walker cleared waivers and was sent outright to Norfolk on January 7, 2026.
+He was assigned to Triple-A Norfolk to begin the regular season.
+On May 11, the Orioles selected Walker's contract, adding him to their active roster.